organicmaps/organicmaps/tools/python/maps_generator/README.md

                         break, for which maps will be built.
 The names of the regions can be seen in omim/data/borders.
 It is necessary to set names without any extension.

+  --without_countries COUNTRIES
+                        Syntax the same with --countries.
+List of regions which you want to exclude from building.

   --skip SKIP           List of stages, separated by a comma or a semicolon,
                         for which building will be skipped.
 Available skip
                         stages: download_external,